All about Direct Cremation

 There are lots of other reasons for choosing direct cremation, for example, you gain extra time to gather relatives from around the world to say a proper “goodbye”, a traditional funeral with only a handful of people can be even more painful and sad, you might prefer to go for the least expensive option and leave a bigger legacy to a charity or family member…

-Speaking of Costs – How Much is a Direct Cremation?
+Speaking of Costs – How Much is a funeral without a service?

 In recent years there has been an enormous amount of discussion around the costs of funerals, particularly as they just seem to keep going up and up.
 Now, the average cost of a basic traditional funeral is around £4,200 (Source: Sun Life Cost of Dying Report 2018) with some costing a lot more if you go for added extras.